 Charlotte is the smallest city in modern times to serve as host to one of the national political conventions.
 Despite this, the city’s emergency responders had the training, resources and experience to take on this event.

 Medic personnel regularly serve and train with their counterparts in and around the city of Charlotte; this includes the Charlotte Mecklenburg Police Department (CMPD) and the Charlotte Fire Department (CFD).
-In addition to daily emergency response, these agencies also serve together on several special operations teams including the Civil Emergency Unit (CEU), Advanced Local Emergency Response Team (ALERT) and Special Weapons and Tactics (SWAT) teams.
+In addition to daily emergency response, these agencies also serve together on several special operations teams including the Civil Emergency Unit (CEU), Advanced Local Emergency Response Team (ALERT) and the Special Weapons and Tactics (SWAT) teams.

 Charlotte also serves as a reception city for the National Disaster Medical System, requiring area emergency responders and hospital systems to regularly conduct group training exercises centered on receiving, stabilizing and distributing large numbers of evacuees.
 All of the experience, training and planning associated with each of these responsibilities greatly aided Medic in preparing to take on the DNC.